How System Requirements & System Effect Can Fail the Fan

 Don’t get us wrong – we love hearing from our customers.
 No matter what the reason is for poor fan performance, we are here to help you solve it.
 We want you up and running, productive and efficient.
 But the fact is that when we get a call about a fan not working, often the fan is functioning exactly as intended.

 So what’s the problem?
 Remember, a fan is a basic machine.
-It simply moves air in response to three primary components – wheel size, speed/RPM, and the pressure or resistance that it’s trying to move the air through.
-In diagnosing the cause of poor fan performance, we recommend looking at two key areas:
+It simply moves air in response to three primary components.
+They are wheel size, speed/RPM, and the pressure or resistance that it’s trying to move the air through.
+In diagnosing the cause of poor fan performance, we recommend looking in two key areas before spending time on maintenance:

-- Test & Measure System Requirements – air volume, pressure, temperature, etc.
+- Test System Requirements – air volume, pressure, temperature, etc.

 - Check for System Effect – fan installation, ductwork, etc.